deltaswapio/deltaswap/whitepapers/0011_accountant.md

 It may be possible that some transfers don't receive enough observations to reach quorum.
 This can happen if a number of guardians miss the transaction on the origin chain.
 Since the accountant runs before the peer to peer gossip layer, it cannot take advantage of the existing automatic retry mechanisms that the guardian network uses.
 To deal with this the accountant contract provides a `MissingObservations` query that returns a list of pending transfers for which the accountant does not have an observation from a particular guardian.

-Guardians are expected to periodically run this query and re-observe transactions for which the accountant is missing observations from them.
+Phylaxs are expected to periodically run this query and re-observe transactions for which the accountant is missing observations from them.

 #### Contract Upgrades